ArbestRi/ArbestRi/README.md

 - 👋 Hi, I’m @ArbestRi
-- 👀 I’m interested in Skyline emulator and Kyty
+- 👀 I’m interested in Skyline emulator, Vita3K, Kyty and GPCS4
 - I also test Vita3K and RPCS3 on a 10th gen i7

 <!---